MohammadWasil/Hierarchical-Attention-Network-for-Political-Affiliation-of-Youtube-Commenters/Model Cod/README.md

 ## Training Description
 To train and evaluate your model:

-We will train 2 omdels: HAN and LSTM.
+We will train 2 models: HAN and LSTM.

 ### Dependencies: